captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## CHERYL:
 So why aren’t you laughing?
 ---
-Oh for fuck’s sake you are a pip, Petey.
+Oh for fuck’s sake Petey.
 ---
+You are a pip.
+---
 You’re a real pip.
 ---
+OK [laughing]
-OK I get it no laughing.
+I get it no laughing.
 ---
 I will be very serious from now on.
 ---